-General says coronavirus likely to affect more Navy ships
+General says coronavirus may affect more Navy ships

 “Clearly there are more cases to come.
 The most recent tally on Roosevelt alone is well over 400,” Stavridis said via email.
 “The Navy and all the services have some hard choices ahead in terms of whether to pull units off the line to get them well or accept some level of casualties due to the coronavirus.
 I think it will be a case-by-case approach depending on the mission of the unit.”

-Hyten said the USS Nimitz, an aircraft carrier in port at Bremerton, Washington, preparing for a Pacific deployment, has an unspecified number of crew members who have the virus.

-“There’s been a very small number of breakouts on the Nimitz, and we’re watching that very closely before the Nimitz goes out,” he said.
-“But it’s not a huge breakout, it’s not a big spike at this point.”
+Gilday said the Navy has learned from the outbreak on the Roosevelt, including how to move from preventing the virus to containing it when sailors begin showing symptoms.

-Hyten said that in addition to the 416 sailors who have tested positive so far, 3,190 have tested negative.
-Results from tests on the rest of the crew are pending, he said.
-He said 2,700 crew members have been taken off the ship and are lodged “all over the island,” which is a U.S. territory.
+As of Thursday, 3,190 have tested negative, and results from tests on the rest of the crew are pending.
+About 2,700 crew members have been taken off the ship and are lodged on the base and in hotels on the island, which is a U.S. territory.
 Those who have tested positive are being checked by medics twice a day.

 More broadly, Hyten said the outbreak aboard the Roosevelt is an illustration that the military has to adapt.